rumpkernel/rumprun-packages/zeromq/README.md

 rumprun qemu -i example1-rr.bin
 ```
-All other steps (baking,running) remain the same.
+All other steps (baking, running) remain the same.

 ### Example 1
 A simple one-way zeromq messaging using ZMQ_REQ and ZMQ_REP.